Floor cleaning frequency

 Cleaning

-The answer to 'floor cleaning frequency' is that most floors should be cleaned on a regular schedule, typically 1-2 times per week for high-traffic areas and 1-2 times per month for lower-traffic areas.
-The exact frequency will depend on factors like the type of flooring, number of occupants, and amount of foot traffic.
+The answer to 'floor cleaning frequency' is that most floors should be cleaned on a regular basis, typically once a week or every two weeks.
+This helps maintain the appearance and longevity of your floors.
+The specific frequency will depend on factors like the type of flooring, amount of foot traffic, and how dirty the floors get.

 Step-by-Step Guide